The John inclusion for log-concave functions: John ellipsoid and John function

 \begin{prp} Let $K$ be a convex body in $\Red$ containing the unit ball $\ball{d}.$ Then the following assertions are equivalent: \begin{enumerate} \item $\ball{d}$ is the John ellipsoid of $K.$ \item There are points ${u}_1,\ldots,{u}_m$ on the boundaries of $\ball{d}$ and $K,$ and positive weights $c_1,\ldots,c_m$ such that

 \end{enumerate} \end{prp}

-We believe the core issue in obtaining a John-type inclusion in the functional setting lies in the usual identification of $\R^d$ and its dual space $\parenth{\R^d}^\ast.$ Looking at John's condition \eqref{eq:johncond}, the operator $u_i \otimes u_i$ can be written as $u_i u_i^{T}.$ Formally, $u_i^{T}$ is a functional in the dual space $\parenth{\R^d}^\ast.$ Also, the polar set $\polarset{K}$ is a subset of the dual space, defined this way in Banach space theory.
-Moreover, by examining the proof of \Href{Proposition}{prp:john_inclusion} (which is even more transparent in more general settings of criteria for the maximal volume position of one convex body inside another \cite[Theorem 3.8]{GLMP04}), one sees that instead of the inclusion \eqref{eq:johninclusion}, one obtains the equivalent inclusion \eqref{eq:johninclusion_with_polars}.
+We believe the core issue in obtaining a John-type inclusion in the functional setting lies in the standard identification of \(\R^d\) with its dual space \(\bigl(\R^d\bigl)^*\).
+Looking at John's condition \eqref{eq:johncond}, the operator \(u_i \otimes u_i\) can be written as \(u_i u_i^T\).
+Formally, \(u_i^T\) is a functional in the dual space \(\bigl(\R^d\bigl)^*\).
+Also, the polar set \(\polarset{K}\) is a subset of the dual space, as defined in Banach space theory.

+Moreover, by examining the proof of \Href{Proposition}{prp:john_inclusion} (which is even more transparent in more general settings of criteria for the maximal volume position of one convex body inside another \cite[Theorem 3.8]{GLMP04}), one sees that, instead of inclusion \eqref{eq:johninclusion}, one obtains the equivalent inclusion \eqref{eq:johninclusion_with_polars}.

 We now turn to an explanation on the functional side of the story.